 What are the Oregon exams?

-The Oregon Obstetrics, Gynecology and Genitourinary (OGG) and Minor Surgery and Proctology (MSP) Examinations are required by the state of Oregon for candidates seeking licenses in that state.
-Although the NBCE administers these exams, it does not certify or license chiropractors.
+The Obstetrics, Gynecology and Genitourinary Examination (OGG) and the Minor Surgery and Proctology Examination (MSP) are required by the state of Oregon for candidates seeking licensure.
 For current licensing requirements, please contact the Oregon Board of Chiropractic Examiners.

 Who can take the Oregon exams?